 We will post the solution to the tic-tac-toe teaser next Monday along with a new puzzle.
+(Update: You can find this week’s solution and the following week’s puzzle here.)
 Do you know a great puzzle that you think we should cover here?
 Send it to us: email@example.com

 Solution to Puzzle #1: 10 Bags of Coins

 Last week’s puzzle asked you to discover counterfeit coins with a one-time use scale.
 The key idea in the solution is to include a different number of coins from each bag in the weighing.
 Let’s start by labeling the bags 1 through 10 arbitrarily.
 We’ll place one coin from bag 1 on the scale, two coins from bag 2, three coins from bag 3, and so on, ending with all 10 coins from bag 10.
 If you didn’t solve the puzzle, pause for a moment and ask yourself how you would deduce which bag holds the counterfeits from the result of this particular weighing.